-If the family or Division has reason to believe the child was taken from his/her parents, caretakers, or both, without authorization by another individual, then upon notification, the family's FSW caseworker and FSW caseworker's supervisor will ensure the following individuals are notified of the child's disappearance:
+If the family and/or Division has reason to believe the child was taken from his/her parents/caretakers without authorization by another individual, then upon notification, the family's FSW caseworker and FSW caseworker's supervisor will ensure the following individuals are notified of the child's disappearance:

-- A. Area Director; and - B. Assistant Director of Field Operations, or designee.
+- A. Area Director - B. Assistant Director of Community Services or designee

-The Assistant Director of Field Operations or designee will then notify the DCFS Director.
+The Assistant Director of Community Services or designee will then notify the DCFS Director.